Ocnarf2070/BuddyfightLifeCounter/README.md

-This is a small project which it is implemented a life counter for the car game Buddyfight.
+This is a small project which it is implemented a life counter for the card game Buddyfight.

 At this moment, it is implemented:
 * Life tracker